switchupcb/copygen/README.md

 #### Templates

 Templates can be created using **Go** to customize the generated code algorithm.
-The `copygen` generator uses the `package templates Generate(*models.Generator)` to generate code.
-As a result, this funtion is **required** for your templates to work.
-View [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/generator.go) for context on the parameters passed to each function.
+The `copygen` generator uses the `package template Generate(*models.Generator) (string, error)` to generate code.
+As a result, **this function is required** for your templates to work.
+View the [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/generator.go) type for context on the parameters passed to each function.
 Generator options are parsed from the YML configuration file.
-Function options refer to `custom` options.
+Function options are parsed from `custom` options.
 Any other option represents a field option.

-Templates are interpreted by [yaegi](https://github.com/traefik/yaegi) which has limitations on module imports _(Pull Request Pending)_: As a result, **templates are temporarily unsupported.** The [error example](https://github.com/switchupcb/copygen/blob/main/examples/main) modifies the .yml to use **custom functions** which `return error`.
-This is done by modifying the .yml and creating **custom template files**.
+Templates are interpreted by our [temporary yaegi fork](https://github.com/switchupcb/copygen) which supports Go modules.
+The [error example](https://github.com/switchupcb/copygen/blob/main/examples/main/error) modifies the `.yml` in order to use **custom template functions** that `return error`.

 ## Matcher